polarfire-soc/polarfire-soc-documentation/software-development/polarfire-soc-usb.md

    The diff command should show nothing (means copy successfully).

-   "*" -> Change the value after determining where the thumb drive mount.
+   "*" -> Change the value after determining where the Flash drive mount.

-### Disconnect the Thumb Drive  <div id="usb-device-umount"/>
+### Disconnect the Flash Drive  <div id="usb-device-umount"/>

 Issue the umount command to un mount the flash drive so it can safely be disconnected.

 		umount /media/usbmsc

 ## Working with a Webcam  <div id="usb-webcam"/>
-To work with USB video devices, such as webcams, the following packages need to be included in the yocto or buildroot build systems
+To work with USB video devices, such as webcams, the following packages need to be included in the yocto or buildroot build systems.

 	 - yavta \
      - libuvc \